 Asus ZenWiFi AX XT8: Everything the CT8 has and a lot more

-Family design, now with multi-gig WAN support
+Familiar design, now with Multi-Gig WAN support

-By default, there’s no multi-gig LAN port.
+By default, there’s no Multi-Gig LAN port.
 And that’s disappointing since that means locally, the best wired-to-wireless connection you’d get out of the XT8 is 1Gbps.

 High-speed backhaul band, presently no 160MHz channel support for clients

 Each XT8 hardware unit is an AX6600 tri-band router with one 2.4GHz and two 5GHz broadcasters.
 The router dedicates one of the 5GHz bands, the 5GHz-2, as the dedicated backhaul, which works solely to link the two hardware units to form a mesh system.

 The 5GHz-2 is the most powerful band, featuring 4×4 Wi-Fi 6 to deliver up to 4800Mbps.
 It also supports the venerable 160MHz channel width.
 Thanks to this strong backhaul connection, you can place the XT8’s hardware further from each other and still have a fast mesh system.

 The other 5GHz band (5GHz-1) uses 2×2 Wi-Fi specifications and generally caps 2400 Mbps for Wi-Fi 6.
 Unfortunately, however, the XT8’s front-haul doesn’t support 160MHz channels.
 As a result, Wi-Fi 6 clients can connect at 1200 Mbps at most in a wireless setup, while Wi-Fi 5 devices will get 867 Mbps.

 Update: Asus told me on February 11, 2020, that it